ThiagoMaria-SecurityIT/totp-authenticator-gui/README.md

 - **Account lockout risk**: Removing accounts from this tool before disabling 2FA on the service will cause permanent lockout
 - **Store backups safely** - they contain all your authentication secrets
 - **Example accounts only**: The test accounts provided in this documentation are for demonstration only

+## Troubleshooting issues
+- If you do not enter the correct password when opening this tool, it will open without any account
+- You can find the folder .totp_authenticator searching %USERPROFILE% in your windows
+- The folder .totp_authenticator has the session password, erasing the 2 files will not grant you access to the tool session without password
+- Erase .totp_authenticator only if you backup your current session or you will lost all accounts
+ - Backup is the key for any authenticator tool

 ## Contributing